Umami Pot

 Step 1

-Remove the stems and seeds from green bell peppers, and cut them into bite-sized pieces.
+Remove the stems and seeds from the green peppers, then cut them into bite-sized pieces.

 sauteed green bell peppers with shio kombu_instruction-2